Our free membership, business.com+, takes the pain out of choosing new business services.

 Perhaps more surprising than Netflix’s setback, however, was its comeback.
 Here’s what businesses can learn from the company’s growing pains:

-Examples of industry disruptors like Netflix
+Examples of industry disruptions like Netflix

 Netflix isn’t the only digital disruptor.
 Here are some other significant examples of innovation by companies that today are considered industry leaders.

-1. Apple’s iTunes changed digital content distribution.
+1. Apple’s iTunes revolutionized music distribution.

-iTunes was the first major platform for providing widely distributed digital content and the concept turned the music industry upside down.
+Apple’s iTunes was the first major platform for providing widely distributed digital content, and the concept turned the music industry upside down.
 An antiquated system of music production, distribution and in-store sales gave way to a new method of paying for only what you wanted, such as a single song instead of an entire album and accessing it immediately via the internet.

 eBay was founded in 1995 as AuctionWeb and went public in 1998.
 It was one of the first “killer apps,” becoming the core of the burgeoning e-commerce industry.
 The site’s online auction model quickly took hold and became a favorite of internet-savvy shoppers.